 A DFDL information set consists of a number of information items; or just items for short.
 The information set for any well-formed DFDL-described data will contain at least a document information item and one element information item.
 An information item is an abstract description of a part of some DFDL-described data: each information item has a set of associated named members.
 In this specification, the member names are shown in square brackets, [thus].
 The types of information item are listed in Section 4.2 Information Items.

-The DFDL Information Set does not require or favor a specific implementation interface paradigmrfaces.
+The DFDL Information Set does not require or favor a specific implementation interface paradigm.
 This specification presents the information set as a modified tree for the sake of clarity and simplicity, but there is no requirement that the DFDL Information Set be made available through a tree structure; other types of interfaces, including (but not limited to) event-based and query-based interfaces, are also capable of providing information conforming to the DFDL Information Set.

 The terms "information set" and "information item" are similar in meaning to the generic terms "tree" and "node", as they are used in computing.
 However, the former terms are used in this specification to reduce possible confusion with other specific data models.

-The DFDL Information Set is similar in purpose to the XML Information Set [XMLInfoset], however, it is not identical, nor a perfect subset, as there are important differences such as that the DFDL Infoset does not have ‘text’ nodes that are a primary feature of the XML Infoset and the contents of strings is much less restricted in the DFDL Infoset.
+The DFDL Information Set is similar in purpose to the XML Information Set [XMLInfoset], however, it is not identical, nor a perfect subset, as there are important differences such as that the DFDL Infoset does not have ‘text’ nodes that are a primary feature of the XML Infoset, as well as that the contents of strings is much less restricted in the DFDL Infoset.

 "No Value''